quantleaf/query/API.md

 - Descriptions are provided as a list of strings.
 ANY language is assumed for all the descriptions of the array.

 - If one description is provided as a string, then ANY language is assumed for that description

+The Quantleaf Query API does not currently look at similiar word to word translations (but this something that is going to be implemented), which means you have to provide all the words that the user might write (and that you want to capture).
+This means that if you want to describe the color 'red' in english, you would want to write 'red', 'crimson', 'maroon' as descriptions.
+It is important that you spell right if you want an accurate translations.

 *LanguageCode*
 ```javascript